testit-tms/api-client-java/docs/AutoTestsApi.md

 Get work items linked to autotest

-&lt;br&gt;              This method links an autotest to a test case or a checklist.
+               This method links an autotest to a test case or a checklist.
 A manual test case with a linked automated work item is marked in the test management system as an autotest.
 You can run it from graphical user interface (GUI).
-To do that:                &lt;br&gt;              1.
-Open the project in GUI.&lt;br /&gt;              2.
-Go to &lt;b&gt;Test plans&lt;/b&gt; section and switch to the &lt;b&gt;Execution&lt;/b&gt; tab.&lt;br /&gt;              3.
-Select the autotest(s) you want to run using checkboxes.&lt;br /&gt;              4.
-In the toolbar above the test list, click &lt;b&gt;Run autotests&lt;/b&gt;.
+To do that:                               1.
+Open the project in GUI.
+2. Go to &lt;b&gt;Test plans&lt;/b&gt; section and switch to the &lt;b&gt;Execution&lt;/b&gt; tab.
+3. Select the autotest(s) you want to run using checkboxes.
+4. In the toolbar above the test list, click &lt;b&gt;Run autotests&lt;/b&gt;.

 ### Example
 ```java